giswqs/geog-312/book/geospatial/rioxarray.md

 clipped_data.shape
 ```

-Alternatively, you can clip the raster using a shapefile containing polygon geometries:
+Alternatively, you can clip the raster using a vector dataset containing polygon geometries:

 ```{code-cell} ipython3
 import geopandas as gpd